lobster1234/dockerfiles/README.md

 # dockerfiles
 Dockerfiles for various needs

+> Corresponding docker images can be found at https://hub.docker.com/u/lobster1234/

 # Usage

 1. Clone this repo, cd to the folder you'd want to build an image from.